AwanArdy/AwanArdy/README.md

 ## Hi there 👋
-Hello, My name is Muhammad Awan Ardy Firmansyah and you can call me **"Awan"** or **"Ardy"**.
-I'm Backend Developer on freelance work.
+Hello, my name is Muhammad Awan Ardy Firmansyah and you can call me **"Awan"** or **"Ardy"**.
+I work as a freelance backend developer.

 ![Codewars](https://github.r2v.ch/codewars?user=AwanArdy&stroke=red)